JGraves79/python-challenge/README.md

 # python-challenge
-Pythong Assignment 3 for Bootcamp
+Python Assignment 3 for Bootcamp